Visual

 Now you're all set to go.

-If you want to avoid getting Run-time error '53': "File not found: ucFMP296.dll" when you are running your program from the IDE, then go to Project / Properties... from the menu.
+If you want to avoid getting Run-time error '53': "File not found: ucFMP315.dll" when you are running your program from the IDE, go to Project / Properties... from the menu.
 Then in the Startup Object section, select Sub Main.
 Then add this code to a separate module:

 Sub Main()